department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-04-Household information section usability/research-plan.md

 This optimization effort has gone through colloboration cycle (ticket number) and this study will happen post-staging review.
 This research study is focusing on an iteration of one specific section - the household financial information - including the ability to add multiple dependents using the new experimental pattern (and components).

-We will focus on testing for the following use cases during this study?
+We will focus on testing for the following use cases during this study:
 - Applicant is married with 2 dependents
+- Applicant is divorced with 2 dependents
+- Applicant is single with 2 dependents

 - Product | [10-10EZ Product Outline](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/application/va-application/10-10EZ%20Health%20Care%20Application%20-%20Product%20Outline.md)